vectorgrp/XCPlite/README.md

   Requires C11 and C++17

 - File system: fopen, fprintf.
-  Used for A2L generation and optional calibration persistency to a binary file
+  Used for A2L generation and optional parameter persistency to a binary file

 - Heap allocation: malloc, free.
   Transmit queue (XcpEthServerInit, parameter queue size).